ndd21/PHYS281/docs/glossary.md

 performing [Boolean algebra](https://en.wikipedia.org/wiki/Boolean_algebra), i.e., evaluating
 logical expressions.
 In Python, Boolean variables have the [type](#type) "`bool`".

+## Built-in

+Something, for example a function or module, that is defined within any Python installation and is therefore available to use in any Python code.

 ## Child

 A class that inherits attributes from a [parent](#parent) class, sometimes known as a subclass.